mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 And "forever" is not an option when you are working in the AI space: you want to **iterate quickly** to improve your models and make sure your customers are always building on top of the latest and greatest.
 Aleph Alpha had booked a GPU cluster to train their models a few months in advance: the dataset had to be processed and ready to go by the time the cluster was available.
 The clock was ticking!

+The plan: build a **distributed data pipeline in Rust** in order to process the data in a reasonable amount of time.

 But, as all startups, Aleph Alpha has to deal with **limited resources**.
 Their Engineering team must ensure that the existing product platform is running smoothly: they won't neglect